massem100/comp3161-mybook-social/README.md

 	- open the init.py file and verify that the Mysql user name and mysql password matches your database -open web browser and type http://localhost:8080/
 	- sign up and login

+	Project needs to be updated, Conversion to full API.